orbitmines/archive/projects/Software.md

 I could make great claims like saying we all write software, interact with software, are software.
 Whether that's with computers or biology.
 (For those that make a distinction between the two.)

 I could draw graphs, making conclusions about when hardware turns into software, and software turns into hardware.
+Describing different levels of emergence.

 But that wouldn't be particularly useful.